Frequently Asked Questions

 Do I need to register my pool?

 Yes.
-The NSW Government introduced the Swimming Pool Amendment Act 2012 No 77, introducing the NSW Swimming Pool Register which made it compulsory to register a pool or spa from November 2013 onwards.
+The NSW Government introduced the Swimming Pool Amendment Act 2012 No 77, introducing the NSW Swimming Pool Register which made it compulsory to register a pool or spa by 29 October 2013.